leangjia/blender_docs/manual/modeling/modifiers/modify/normal_edit.rst

    Normal Edit Modifier.

-Mode
 Radial
    Aligns normals with the ``(origin, vertex_coordinates)`` vector, in other words all normals seems to radiate from the given center point, as if they were emitted from an ellipsoid surface.
 Directional
    Makes all normals point (converge) towards a given target object.

 Target
    Uses this object's origin as reference point when generating normals.